Dollique/CASFEE_Poject1/README.md

 * The folder /root/frontend/src/to_be_implemented/ includes some code of 'list' classes.
 The idea was to be able to build multiple lists.
 I discarded the idea early in programming stage for timing issue.
 * /utils.js -> only one filter at a time works as expected.
 * the date is not checked for valid input
+* when using localStorage (optional) an CORS error is shown in console.
+* There is a json.parse() error just after fetch() which disappears on reload and doesn't affect functionality.
+* writing to NEDB forces a reload (even when I comment out `this.hb.renderList()`)
 * implement fetch abortion on test() request (https://stackoverflow.com/a/50101022/1402958)
 * put each handlebar tempalte into a hbs file, precompile and import them.